-As development has occurred, Greenville has put growth restrictions in place through ordinances in order to encourage development to occur within its Sanitary District and utilize existing public utilities and infrastructure as well as creation of neighborhoods and development tiers within its comprehensive plan.
+As development has occurred, Greenville has created policies and put growth restrictions in place through ordinances in order to encourage development to occur within its Sanitary District and utilize existing public utilities and infrastructure as well as creation of neighborhoods and development tiers within its comprehensive plan.
 Due to the current development pattern and the Town's desire to preserve farmland and open space on its western part of town, it is even more important for Greenville to be able to incorporate the entire Town in order to control the growth and development of its western frontier.
+Based on Table 1-10 and 1-13, Greenville has approximately 380 platted lots available to build on with an average of approximately 75 permits issued per year.
+Based on this information there will be lots available for construction for the next 5 years.

 The following information is even more telling about the future needs of the community.
 In 2010, Greenville had a total of 3,631 households.
-Using household projections from the Wisconsin Department of Administration (WDOA), and adding a 10 percent factor, it is estimated that by 2040 there will be approximately 6,598 housing units1 or about 2,967 additional housing units in the Town.
+Using household projections from the Wisconsin Department of Administration (WDOA), and adding a 10 percent factor, it is estimated that by 2040 there will be approximately 6,598 housing units or about 2,967 additional housing units in the Town.
 Maintaining the current split between single family, two-family and multi-family units, and subtracting the number of single family, two-family and multi-family units built between 2010 and 2017, there will need to be an additional 2,116 single-family units, 102 duplexes and 44 multi-family units.
 Based densities of recent development the Town will need 1,916 acres of land for single family and two-family use, and 7 acres for multi-family development or a total of 1,923 acres for residential development.

 Future commercial and industrial land use needs are based on the ratio between commercial and industrial acreage and population.
 The WDOA estimates that in 2015, the population of the Town of Greenville was 11,303 people.
 Therefore the ratio of acres of commercial land use to population in 2015 was 0.02 acres per person, while the ratio of acres of industrial land use to population was also 0.03 acres per person.
 Multiplying the ratio of commercial and industrial acres per person by the 2040 population2 and adding a 15 percent infrastructure factor and 20 percent market factor, it is determined that an additional 188 acres of commercial and an additional 217 acres of industrial acreage will be needed by 2040.
-[IS THERE AN EMPHASIS ON MORE COMMERCIAL/INDUSTRIAL AND HOW DO WE AFFECT THAT; TID #1?
-OTHER ECON DEV TOOLS?
-FVRP, FOX CITIES CHAMBER, ECWRPC]